jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 tkn task list
 ```

-and use next command to list the Operator-installed additional cluster tasks such as buildah
+and use next command to list the Operator-installed additional cluster tasks such as `buildah`...

 ```sh
 tkn clustertasks list